An Assessment of Year to Year Atmospheric Conditions.

 The principle variation in the atmospheric structure occurs with what is, effectively, the Hadley cell; its position varies seasonally under the influence of the sun, and its size and shape most significantly under the influence of short term solar energy impacts.
 From a northern hemisphere viewpoint (exactly the same in the southern hemisphere but reversed) the southern limit is delineated by the ITCZ, the northern limit by the northern edge of the sub-tropical high pressure zones.
 This northern limit is most easily visualised as a ‘crease’ in the atmosphere along which the jet streams form and which is seen to be the ‘steering level’ along which surface low pressure weather systems form and travel.
 In addition to the obvious seasonal shift of the cell, variations in size and form occurring under the influence of solar energy impacts will alter the latitude of the ‘crease’ – and its influence on surface patterns will be seen to vary; add to that the observed ‘swelling’ of the upper atmosphere above and beyond the lower level structure and it may be seen that the line followed by the ‘steering level’ can be displaced substantially.
 By monitoring the position of this line as it moves seasonally and under the influence of incoming energy bursts we can assess any changes that may be taking place over the longer term.

-By cross referencing these charts to the ‘International Sunspot Number’ we are able to asses whether there is any validity to the concept that the principal factor influencing Earthly climate is – or is not – solar activity.
+By cross referencing these charts to the ‘International Sunspot Number’ together with the ‘Kp’ and ‘Ap’ indices of solar activity and impacts, we are able to assess whether there is any validity to the concept that the principal factor influencing Earthly climate is – or is not – solar activity.

 INTERNATIONAL SUNSPOT NUMBER.